johnschwenck/photography_wrapped/README.md

 This command:
 - Recursively finds all folders named "Edited"
-- Extracts EXIF metadata from each
+- Extracts EXIF metadata from each edited photo
-- Automatically detects sibling RAW folders
+- Automatically detects RAW folders one level up from each Edited folder
+- Calculates hit rate if RAW folder exists
 - Creates separate sessions for each week
 - Names sessions based on folder structure (e.g., "01_-_2025-04-03")